 How retargeting ads work

-For effective retargeting, segment your target audience based on their behavior on your site.
-Like which products they viewed or how far they got in the checkout process.
+For effective retargeting, segment your target audience based on their behavior on your site, like which products they viewed or how far they got in the checkout process.

-Choosing the right ecommerce ad platform that allows granular audience segmentation and integrates with your omnichannel analytics can enhance your retargeting efforts.
 It can make your ads more personalized and relevant, increasing the chances of conversion.

 8. Offer live chat support